 And don't forget the hummingbirds!
 You can attract these feathered gems to your yard or balcony by growing native plants with flowers of red, orange, or purple.
 Native plants offer nectar in spring and summer (and some even in fall and winter).
 They also attract insects – the most important part of a hummingbird’s diet.
 And native plants provide cover and a natural, sustainable habitat that welcomes birds to your yard.

 And what about you?

-With the garden put to bed and the kids back in school, it's a good time for you to learn something new, too.
+With the garden put to bed, the kids back in school, and summer activities but a lovely memory, it's a good time for you to learn something new, too.
 This is the time of year when most Audubon chapters gear up with classes and field trips.
 Find your local Audubon and see what they have to offer.